cal-cs184-student/hw-webpages-sp24-ashmchiu/hw1.md

 In general, we see that bilinear sampling does a better job at smoothing out the images (in both cases, the bilinear sampling image does have less jaggies and aliasing, and is smoother overall).

 However, it is important to note the benefits of using nearest neighbor sampling as well, over bilinear sampling.
 Particularly, since bilinear sampling averages across four different values while nearest neighbor sampling only needs one, the computation power needed for nearest neighbor sampling is definitely lower.
 There will be a large difference between the two methods therefore, in computation power of large images due to the need of performing more than 4 times the computation (not only 4 samples over 1, but also 3 linear interpolations).
 In regards to the output, we've seen when bilinear sampling would win over nearest neighbor sampling (namely by decreasing aliasing), but due to the fact that bilinear sampling mixes 4 values, there's also a possibility that it may overmix and blend out an image too much.
 This may cause images to soften (smooth out), but also dull an image.
 For example, below, we can see that the white on this parrot is dulled out (and although that might be beneficial in blending), some art styles may not prefer that the colors in some high contrast/sharply contrasting areas are sometimes dulled out.
+The two sampling methods would most likely perform similarly in areas with low contrast (view wise) or few details.

 <div align="center">
   <table style="width:100%">